aniWeyn/-L-ringsassistentDatamodelleringOgDatabasesystemer/README.md

 3. change the "Listen 80" line to "Listen 8080"
 4. save the file and close it.

+5. you might alse need to change the port in Config from right menu
+6. Click Service and Port Settings
+7. Change port for Apache to 8080

 **phpMyAdmin page: http://localhost:8080/phpmyadmin/**

 Source: https://stackoverflow.com/a/22357053